juhotter/KnowledgeGraphsProject/README.md

     "businessId": "LHSTtnW3YHCeUkRDGyJOyw"
   },
 ```
-After we have our NER processed dataset, again we map this dataset, to RDF data with a python script.
+After we have our NER processed dataset, again we map this dataset, to RDF data with a Python script.
 This can be found under: **meal_rdf_converter.py**
+This conversion then results in the final RDF dataset for the 2nd ontology, which can be found under **yelp_dataset/meals.rdf**

+**Python Script Mapping**
+The mapping in the Python scripts operates as follows: JSON data from datasets are processed using the json library, and the resulting information is transformed into RDF triples using the rdflib library.
+The scripts utilize a set of mappings to associate dataset properties with corresponding classes and properties defined in the "schema.org" namespace.
+For instance, the first script focuses on businesses and their attributes, generating RDF triples with classes like LocalBusiness and Rating.
+Similarly, the second script deals with meals associated with businesses, creating RDF triples with classes such as FoodEstablishment.
+Provenance information, including creation date, data source, and the number of generated triples, is also added.
+Finally, the RDF graphs are serialized and exported to rdf files.
+Both scripts share a common structure for RDF generation, contributing to a standardized representation of Yelp dataset information in RDF format.

 ## WP2 – Knowledge Hosting:
 ### D2.1.
 Knowledge graph stored in a triple store (20.12.2023)
 #### Graph Repository
 The Graph Repository is hosted in GraphDB on our local machine.
 The repository was exported as a .rj file and can be accessed with the following link: https://drive.google.com/file/d/13y2U3a4MsYBY4cqJpSwPVvBR9bp82OLs/view?usp=sharing
 The file is again too large to be uploaded onto Git.

 ### Queries